Search by

 Student Travel in State College

 Students looking for easy and affordable travel in State College can use the public transportation system.
 It connects many parts of the city well.
 State College offers many transit options for students.
 Whether you’re going to class, exploring town, or running errands, there’s always an easy and affordable way to get around.
-Here's a breakdown of the public transportation around student housing in State College:
+Here's a breakdown of the public transportation around housing in State College:

 1. Buses: The Centre Area Transportation Authority (CATA) operates an extensive bus service throughout State College, offering a reliable and frequent schedule that caters to students' needs.
 With travel fares starting as low as $2.00 per ride, it's an economical choice for daily transit.
 Not only is it cheap, but also convenient for students.